100 years of history linking Malaga and Coin by train

 First train station in Malaga

-The first main train station in Malaga was originally in La Malagueta area, but was moved later to the port, and the building can still be seen there today.
+The first main train station in Malaga was originally in La Malagueta area.
+It was moved later to the port, and the building can still be seen there today.
 From there the trains ran to san Julian (behind where the Plaza Mayor Shopping centre is now located), Churriana, Alhaurin de la Torre and Coin in the Guadalhorce valley, where the main station is also still standing.

 Malaga coin train

-Many of the stations, bridges and tunnels along the way can still be seen, and many residents in the province may have passed them without even realizing.
+Many of the stations, bridges and tunnels along the way can still be seen.
+Many residents in the province may have passed them without even realizing.

 Comparte este artículo: